- Comparison Summary + Fast Answers

 So it’s critical to have good technical support on any bookkeeping or accounting software you choose.

 If you decide to sign up for FreshBooks, you can expect a team of technical support staff ready to assist you.

 And if you’re a fan of talking on the phone, you’re in luck: they have their support phone number listed directly in the “help” section.

 Aside from the phone, they have a support email address with fairly quick response times, but hey: it’s still email.

-Quickbooks takes a similar approach to customer support, but I have to admit: their contact information is a lot harder to find.
+QuickBooks takes a similar approach to customer service, but I have to admit: their contact information is a lot harder to find.
 I think this comes with the sheer size of the company.

 In order to find support, you have to first tell them what software you’re using and how, then the general category of problem you’re having.
 Based on your answers you’ll be sent to a chat module where (hopefully) someone can help you.

 Admittedly, we’ve not used the support teams much for either of these products.